Supplements & Ingredients

 • Powders

-Each form delivers bioavailable vitamin C but may differ in gastrointestinal tolerance and absorption rates.
+Each form delivers bioavailable vitamin C but differs in gastrointestinal tolerance and absorption rates.

 Of these forms, liposomal vitamin C is emerging from research as the most absorbable and efficient (J Lipos Res).